Do you love film? Then here is your opportunity to join with like-minded people and explore this most captivating medium.

 The course of study will provide a strong base for progression to undergraduate studies in Film Theory, Film Criticism and Film History.

-It will also compliment closely practical work options offered at Higher Education.
+It will also complement practical work options offered at Higher Education.

 When I first visited Brock I fell in love with the College and the courses it had to offer.
 My Film Studies class went to Los Angeles in February 2016, which I wish could have lasted longer.
 That trip was a once in a lifetime opportunity and a real highlight for me.